 Knicks vs Celtics Odds, Spread, and Total

-The New York Knicks look to steal Game 1 on the road against the Boston Celtics in this best-of-seven Eastern Conference Semifinal series.
-The Knicks just defeated the Detroit Pistons…
+The New York Knicks look to win Game 2 on the road and take a 2-0 series lead back to New York.
+The Knicks won Game 1, 108-105 in overtime….

-The New York Knicks look to steal Game 1 on the road against the Boston Celtics in this best-of-seven Eastern Conference Semifinal series.
+The New York Knicks look to win Game 2 on the road and take a 2-0 series lead back to New York.

-The Knicks just defeated the Detroit Pistons four games to two in the Eastern Conference Quarterfinals.
-That series was a back-and-forth grind, with the last four games decided by three points or fewer.
-New York showed a solid mix of offense and defense and came up clutch in three of those four close games.
-The Knicks were 3-0 on the road, and Jalen Brunson led the team in scoring in three of the four wins.
+The Knicks won Game 1, 108-105 in overtime.
+New York trailed by 16 at the half, had a strong offensive third quarter, and held Boston to just 16 points in the fourth.
+The Knicks shot 42% from the field and made 17 threes.
+Jalen Brunson and OG Anunoby led the team with 29 points each.
+While New York shot decently overall, their defense was the difference, holding a high-powered Boston offense to just 35% from the field.

-The Celtics just beat the Orlando Magic four games to one in their Quarterfinal matchup.
-Boston's offense was relatively contained in four of the five games, but they still found ways to win.
-The Celtics matched Orlando's strong defensive efforts by holding them under 100 points in four of the five contests.
-In several close games, Boston showed the ability to turn it on in the second half.
-Jayson Tatum led the team in scoring in three games and recorded double-doubles in two of them.
+The Celtics will look to bounce back after blowing a large halftime lead and struggling offensively down the stretch.
+Boston still made 15 threes and 22 free throws, but the offense went cold in the second half.
+They had a chance to win in overtime, but managed only five points.
+Jaylen Brown and Jayson Tatum led the team with 23 points apiece, and one of them is likely to have a breakout performance in Game 2.

 Spread